How Did the Experts Get It So Wrong ... When It Comes to Teaching the Dyslexic to Read?

 Why Have Educators Missed The Importance of Abstract Words?

 Lists of abstract words and symbols are often given to children to learn by rote memory.
-Yet, these children are still likely when they read them in text to stumble,hesitate, insert word, omit word, replace word, misread word, omit line(s), go blank, daydream, or a combination thereof while reading.
+Yet, these children are still likely when they read them in text to stumble,hesitate, insert word, omit word, replace word, misread word, omit line(s), go blank, miss a punctuation stop, or a combination thereof while reading.

 The Inconsistency of the Occurrence of Misreading a particular abstract word.